Fung Yuen: Villages

-History

-At the time of the 1911 census, the population of Fung Yuen was 133.
-The number of males was 60.

 Conservation

 Fung Yuen Valley has been listed as a Site of Special Scientific Interest (SSSI) since 1980 to reflect "its importance as a major breeding site for butterflies".
 The protected area covers approximately 43 hectares.
 Within this area, the Fung Yuen Butterfly Reserve was set up on 2 hectares of private land in 2005 by the Tai Po Environmental Association through the funding from the Environment and Conservation Fund.